RobertKCleaves/RobertKCleaves/README.md

 I'm a former avionics technician turned Self-taught programmer.
 I'm currently working on some Python projects.
-Learning C++ hoping to get into virtual production.
+Hoping to get into virtual production, VR/AR, and game development.

 Pronouns: He/Him/His